peterramsing/church-sound/training/sound-lead-schedule.md

 * Answer all questions from musicians with the guidance of Sound Lead.
   * With the close guidance of the Sound Lead.
   * Questions that stump should be written down to discuss later
+* Observe the Sound Lead as they do sound during Worship.
+  * The Sound Lead should explain what their doing but stay focused on the worship time and allow the trainee to observe and ask questions.
+* Should lead striking the stage.

 ### Learning
 * Should feel ready (and scared...that's natural and fine) to lead sound the following week.